+PHL 100 Cr.3

 PHL 340 Cr.3

 Ethical issues in the conduct of business will be examined by focusing on case studies in business that raise ethical issues.
-A variety of ethical theories will be used to illuminate the ethical features of business decisions and their effects on employees and society.
-The goal is to improve ability to identify factors and considerations that can play a role in improving the ethical character of business.
+A variety of ethical concepts and decision-making matrices will be used to illuminate the ethical features of business decisions and their effects on employees and society.
+The goal is to improve ability to identify factors and considerations that can play a role in improving the ethical character of one's work-life.
 Offered Occasionally.

 PHL 341 Cr.3